b09/javascript_notes/week_11/day_1/scope/scope.md

 // -> ReferenceError: pinCode is not defined
 ```

-This means that our variables aren't all in the same global scope.
-When working globally scoped variables, we can end up with variable name clashes. `var` saves us from this.
+This is pretty useful, it means that our variables aren't all in the same global scope.
+When working globally scoped variables, it can be hard to be sure which variables are relevant to the current task, and we can end up with variable name clashes.
+Things would get really messy as our applications get larger. `var` saves us from this.

 ### Lexical Scope

-Lexical scope: functions capture the variables from the parent scope in which they are defined.
-We can access variables inside the function that are declared outside the function.
+Another cool thing about variable scope in JavaScript is that our functions capture the variables from the parent scope in which they are defined.
+This is called lexical scope.
+This means we can access variables inside the function that are declared outside the function.

 ```js
 var name = 'Jill'; // NEW